 Thoughts on the garden

 Though some things failed and others flourished, all in all, this was another successful garden.
-Now that it is over with, I can make some notes in my garden journal and work on improving things for next year.
+Now that it is over, I can make some notes in my garden journal and work on improving things for next year.